Karanei-Kimutai/strathmore-password-reset/README.md

 **Strathmore Password Reset Automation**
 ========================================

 A complete, automated solution for resetting passwords on the Strathmore University student AMS portal.
-This script handles the entire workflow—from initiating the request to securely logging the new password—with robust error handling, comprehensive documentation, and full cross-platform support for **Windows, macOS, WSL, and Docker**.
+This script handles the entire workflow—from initiating the request to securely logging and emailing the new password—with robust error handling, comprehensive documentation, and full cross-platform support for **Windows, macOS, WSL, and Docker**.

 **Table of Contents**
 ---------------------